specklesystems/speckle-docs/user/manager.md

 ![image](https://user-images.githubusercontent.com/2679513/112291184-cc3dae00-8c87-11eb-9c02-693108f499fb.png)

+### Resetting Manager
+This resets the list of installed connectors but it does not uninstall them.
+It also does not affect any accounts.

+### Resetting the local cache

+The local cache is used when sending and receiving to Speckle to speed up similar operations in the future.
+If you notice your cache is significantly large, you can delete it from here.

+### Using Beta Versions of Manager
+Toggling this setting on **on** will enable beta versions of Manager.
+This means that every time we make a beta release you'll be able to install it as well.
+If you are experiencing issues with Manager we might ask you do so to try a new version we have made.

 ### Using Beta Versions of our Connectors

-From the settings tab you'll be able to toggle **on** beta versions of connectors.
+Toggling this setting on **on** will enable beta versions of connectors.
 This means that every time we make a beta release you'll be able to install it as well.
 In general, **you should not enable this setting unless you have been asked to**, this could happen when we are trying to release a fix for a specific issue affecting you.

 To uninstall the beta version of a connector and to return to its latest stable release, just do the following:

 - set the beta toggle to **off**
 - uninstall & reinstall the connector

+### SUUID

+The Speckle Unique User ID is an anonimized identifier which can help us debug issues you're running into.
+You might be asked to share it in case you're facing bugs we cannot replicate ourselves.

 ## Troubleshooting